Kutle Khan

 Kutle Khan (born 10 January 1984) is an Indian singer, composer, and songwriter from Rajasthan.
-He has been a playback singer for numerous films and TV Series such as Aambala, Action, Afwaah, Dahaad, Love Shaadi Drama.
-Kadish Ulga Por.
+He has been a playback singer for numerous films and TV series such as Aambala, Action, Afwaah, Dahaad, Love Shaadi Drama and Kadaisi Ulaga Por.
 Khan was featured on Coke Studio @ MTV Season 3.
-He received the Best Folk Single Award at Global Indian Music Academy Awards (GiMA) 2015 for his composition "Moomal".
+He won the Best Folk Single Award at the Global Indian Music Academy Awards (GiMA) 2015 for his composition "Moomal".

-Khan was featured on TV Series and shows like MTV Coke Studio Season 3, MTV Unplugged, The Dewarists, Radiocity Freedom Awards, and more.
+Khan was featured on TV series and shows like MTV Coke Studio Season 3, MTV Unplugged, The Dewarists, and Radiocity Freedom Awards, among other projects.

-Throughout his career, He has performed in over 80 countries.
+In his career, he has performed in over 80 countries.

 Early life

 Khan was born on 10 January 1984 in Rajasthan to a family of Manganiyars.
-His father, Ustad Jethu Khan started training him at 8.
-Kutle Khan quit school after the fourth grade to pursue and learn music.
+His father, Ustad Jethu Khan, started training him at the age of 8.
+Kutle Khan quit school after the fourth grade to learn and pursue music.

 Career

 In 2011, Khan formed his band "The Kutle Khan Project" with the musicians Champe Khan, Dayam Khan, and Gafur Khan.
-Before forming his band, Khan was invited to perform in France by some of the artists after spotting him experimenting with ragas with Khartal at the Artist colony of Jaisalmer.
+Before forming his band, Khan was invited to perform in France by some of the artists who spotted him experimenting with ragas with Khartal at the Artist colony of Jaisalmer.

-In 2013, He gained significant recognition after appearing in an episode of Coke Studio MTV (season 3), performing the song "Khari Khari".
-In 2015, Khan made his singing debut in the film "Aambala", with the songs "Yaarenna Sonnalum, Evaremi Antunna, Yaar Enna Sonnalum, Evaremi Antunna, Yaar Enna Sonnalum".
+In 2013, he gained significant recognition after appearing in an episode of Coke Studio MTV (season 3), performing the song "Khari Khari".
+In 2015, Khan made his singing debut in the film "Aambala", with the songs "Yaarenna Sonnalum".
 The songs and movie went viral, gaining over a hundred million streams on YouTube and DSPs.
 Khan started gaining recognition after the songs became popular.

-In 2014, He collaborated with MIDIval Punditz for Sony Project Resound's commercial.
+In 2014, he collaborated with MIDIval Punditz for Sony Project Resound's commercial.

 In 2016, Khan was featured in IIFA Awards held in Spain.
 He was later featured in the 20th edition of the IIFA Awards held in Mumbai in 2019 as well along with Jonita Gandi.

-In 2019, He received the Best Folk Singer of the Year Award at the Indian Icon Film Awards.
+In 2019, he received the Best Folk Singer of the Year Award at the Indian Icon Film Awards.

 In 2021, Khan did the vocals, morsing, and khartal for the Hindi-language song Param Sundari composed by A. R. Rahman for the film Mimi.
 The song was released as the lead single along with the soundtrack album on 16 July 2021.
 The song peaked at No. 184 on the Billboard Global Excl.
 U.S. chart.

 He released his first album, titled The Kutle Khan Project, on 5 October 2016.
-In 2023, He released an EP, titled Beyond Dunes.
+In 2023, he released an EP, titled Beyond Dunes.

-In 2024, His song "Saajan" was released through T-Series.
+In 2024, his song "Saajan" was released through T-Series.
 It was produced by Bhushan Kumar.
 Khan was invited to perform at Nita Mukesh Ambani Cultural Centre's grand inauguration ceremony during its first anniversary since its launch in March 2024.
-Khan's track "Falak" with Adarsh Rao, and Ravato was featured in Amazon Prime's Sharmajee Ki Beti.
+Khan's track "Falak" with Adarsh Rao, and Ravator was featured in Amazon Prime's Sharmajee Ki Beti.